Charged AdS black holes with finite electrodynamics in 4D Einstein-Gauss-Bonnet gravity: Conclusions

 \section{Conclusions}

-We have used the modified expression for the gravitational and electric potential inspired by the string T-duality we obtained an exact charged solution in the 4D Einstein-Gauss-Bonnet theory of gravity with a cosmological constant.
-It is shown that the solution exists in the regularized 4D EGB thoery as well.
-The black hole solution is reported here is regular and free from singularity and as a special case we obtain a class of well known solutions in the literature such as regular AdS Bardeen black hole, the AdS charged black hole in 4D Einstein-Gauss-Bonnet gravity, the AdS RN solution in general relativity and so on.
+We have used the modified expression for the gravitational and electric potential inspired by the string T-duality we obtained an exact charged solution in the 4D EGB theory of gravity with a cosmological constant.
+It is shown that the solution exists in the regularized 4D EGB theory as well.
+We pointed out a problem regarding the additional dynamical scalar field which has to be infinitely strongly coupled if one tries to reproduce the results of 4d EGB theory.
+Following the arguments in \cite{Aoki,Aoki:2020lig} one can find a consistent theory and escape from this issue by adding appropriate counter term to the Hamiltonian \cite{Aoki,Aoki:2020lig} leading to the Lorentz violating theory by breaking a part of diffeomorphism invariance.
+We have used the 3+1 decomposition to show the correspondence between the solution in 4D EGB theory with the solution in the non-relativistic Horava–Lifshitz theory.
+The black hole solution reported here is regular and free from singularity and as a special case we obtain a class of well known solutions in the literature such as regular AdS Bardeen black hole, the AdS charged black hole in 4D EGB gravity, the AdS RN solution in general relativity and so on.
 To this end, have investigated the thermodynamical aspects such as the Hawking radiation and the specific heat capacity.
 We show a close connection between the quantum gravitational Bardeen black hole solution and the GUP principle.
 In the near future, we shall study the phenomenological aspects of the solution reported in this work.

+\acknowledgments{I would like to thank the referee for very helpful and constructive comments which helped me to improve the paper significantly.}